ChrisWhealy/parse-sap-odata/README.md

 ## Entity Sets Enum

-On the basis that a single OData service exposes a static list of entity sets, and within the scope of any single request, you will only ever be interacting with a single entity set, it makes sense to treat each entity set name as an `enum` variant.
+On the basis that a single OData service exposes a static list of entity sets, and that within the scope of any single request, you will only ever be interacting with a single entity set, it makes sense to treat each entity set name as an `enum` variant.

 Under the `<Schema>` element in the OData service document, there is an `<EntityContainer>` element.
 All entity sets available through this OData service are identified here with their own `<EntitySet Name="<some_name>">` tag.